 International Toilet Museum

 The International Toilet Museum or Sulabh is one of the unusual attractions of the capital of India.
-Dr. B. Pathak decided to create a toilet museum.
+Dr. B. Pathak decided to create a museum of toilets.
 After visiting the famous Madame Tussauds wax museum, he decided to create something equally grandiose.
-The doctor once founded a volunteer movement for waste disposal and sanitation, so he chose the idea of creating a toilet museum.
-He began his work by sending letters to hundreds of embassies of different countries, asking them to share information of interest to him.
+The doctor founded a volunteer movement for waste disposal and sanitation, so he chose the idea of creating a toilet museum.
+He began his work by sending letters to hundreds of embassies in different countries, asking them to share information of interest to him.

 The museum is designed with a great sense of humor.
-Numerous visitors listen to funny stories and anecdotes related to the topic of toilets and do not stop laughing throughout the rather long tour.
+Numerous visitors listen to funny stories and jokes related to the topic of toilets, and do not stop laughing throughout the rather long tour.

 - ancient;